-How are y’all holding up?
-I know the previous three posts about what happened have not been an easy read, but I promise you there is a happy ending.
-Here is a glimpse of God’s grace!
-Meet Lucas, today, at 3 years of age.
-He is a happy boy!
-I remember calling my Ricardo from the hospital as he was on a plane making his way back home.
-I began to cry telling him Lucas had come out of surgery, but the doctor’s didn’t know if he would survive the next 48 hours.
-Ricardo responded,”He has given us much joy, and he’s going to give us much more.
-He’s in God’s hands.
-Everything is going to be okay.”
-God used my husband in that moment, and affirmed the word of The Spirit I had the same day.
+How are you holding up?
+I know that the three previous posts about what happened were not an easy read, but I promise you there is a happy ending.
+Here’s a glimpse of God’s grace!
+Meet Lucas, now 3 years old.
+He’s a happy boy!
+I remember calling my Ricardo from the hospital when he was on a plane coming home.
+I started to cry saying that Lucas was out of surgery, but the doctors didn’t know if he would survive the next 48 hours.
+Ricardo replied: “He gave us a lot of joy and he will give us much more.
+He is in God’s hands.
+Everything will be fine.”
+God used my husband at that moment and confirmed the word of the Spirit that I had on the same day.

 Now to him who is able to do more abundantly than all that we ask or think, according to the power that works in us .